electron/website/blog/tech-talk-wayland.md

 Wayland’s answer to these questions is essentially “no.” When you open a window on Wayland, the compositor — not the app developer — decides where it goes.
 Apps can't change their size, position, or focus without user input, and they can only interact with the rest of the desktop through optional [protocol extensions](https://wayland.app/protocols/) and [XDG portals](https://flatpak.github.io/xdg-desktop-portal/).

-In practice, apps are more restricted on Wayland than they are on X11 or Xwayland.
-The exact outcomes depend on the compositor.
-On KDE (KWin), for example, an app that tries to focus one of its windows will flash its icon in the panel instead.

-![Screenshot of Slack flashing its app icon in the panel on KDE instead of receiving focus](/assets/img/blog/tech-talk-wayland/focus.png)

 These rules are understandable; no one likes it when misbehaving apps steal focus or draw halfway off the screen.
 But for a cross-platform framework like Electron, Wayland's design philosophy makes it harder for developers to achieve consistency.

+In practice, Electron apps have more restrictions on Wayland than they do on X11 and other platforms.
 Some widely used APIs, like [`BrowserWindow.setPosition(x, y)`](https://www.electronjs.org/docs/latest/api/base-window#winsetpositionx-y-animate), simply don't work on Wayland.

-Others, like [`BrowserWindow.focus()`](https://www.electronjs.org/docs/latest/api/browser-window#winfocus), have different effects, as shown above.
+Exact outcomes can vary by compositor.
+On KDE (KWin), for example, an app that tries to focus one of its windows with [`BrowserWindow.focus()`](https://www.electronjs.org/docs/latest/api/browser-window#winfocus) will flash its icon in the panel instead.

+![Screenshot of Slack flashing its app icon in the panel on KDE instead of receiving focus](/assets/img/blog/tech-talk-wayland/focus.png)

 On the other hand, some capabilities work better on Wayland, especially around colors, transparency, and hardware-accelerated rendering.
 APIs like [`setOpacity(n)`](https://www.electronjs.org/docs/latest/api/base-window#winsetopacityopacity-windows-macos) do not currently work on Linux, but they are now more feasible to support.